awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 + [describe\-vpc\-endpoint\-services](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-vpc-endpoint-services.html) \(AWS CLI\)
 + [DescribeVpcEndpointServices](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeVpcEndpointServices.html) \(API\)
 + The Amazon VPC console when you create an interface endpoint\.
 For more information, see [Creating an interface endpoint](#create-interface-endpoint)\.

-## Pricing for interface endpoints<a name="vpce-interface-pricing"></a>

-You are charged for creating and using an interface endpoint to a service\.
-Hourly usage rates and data processing rates apply\.
-For more information about interface endpoint pricing, see [AWS PrivateLink Pricing](https://aws.amazon.com/privatelink/pricing/)\.
-You can view the total number of interface endpoints using the Amazon VPC Console, or the AWS CLI\.

 ## Viewing available AWS service names<a name="vpce-view-services"></a>